syncfusion-content/flutter-docs/Flutter/pdf/working-with-pdf-templates.md

 ## Creating templates from existing PDF document

-Essential PDF supports creating the templates using [`CreateTemplate`](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfPage/createTemplate.html) method from an existing PDF document page and draw it in on a new PDF document.
+Essential PDF supports template creation using the [`CreateTemplate`](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfPage/createTemplate.html) method, enabling users to extract content from an existing PDF page and seamlessly incorporate it into a new PDF document.

 The below code illustrates how to create the template from an existing page and draw it in a new PDF document.